WeblateOrg/weblate/docs/admin/access.rst

 After installation, a default set of groups is created (see :ref:`default-groups`).

 These roles and groups are created upon installation.
 The built-in roles are always kept up to date by the database migration when upgrading.
 Custom changes are not lost.
-Please define a new role if you want to define your own set of permissions.
+Define your own set of permissions by creating a new role.

 .. _privileges: